fotor-2025042422352

 "Unfortunately, I don't think we are moving forwards at the rate that we would like to, the gap is similar to the beginning of the year.
 We have just got to keep our heads down, keep focused, keep working, keep tunnelling and eventually we'll get there.
 It's difficult to say how we'll be on race pace, the car has generally not felt strong this weekend for me but today, once I was able to get the tyres into a better place, it was a little more promising".

 "Although we are seeing glimpses of performance in some sessions, we are still not able to put it all together.
-We gained good reference points from Friday, we just need to continue to understand and develop but it's clear that we have a painful trajectory to follow at the moment".
+We gained good reference points from Friday; we just need to continue to understand and develop but it's clear that we have a painful trajectory to follow at the moment".

 "It feels really good to come here and put everything together on such a difficult track.
 Although I was not very happy with turns 1-2-3, it was a good lap and I’m really glad to have secured pole.
 I feel at ease with the car.
 It feels great to drive and really makes you think of how to extract its full potential.
 Tomorrow will be a tight race and it is good to have Carlos by my side.
 The pace is there for both our cars and hopefully we can keep our positions until the end to bring home a strong result for our team".

-Carlos Sainz Jr. is of the same mind:
+Carlos Sainz Jr. shares the same sentiment:

 "It was a strong comeback after yesterday and I managed to improve run after run, to finally fight for pole up until the very last corner.
 I had fun out there, pushing the car, and we are in a good position for tomorrow.
 This track has proven to be very tricky and starting from the front row will help for sure.
 We will do everything to maximise the potential for the race, as there are a lot of factors to take into account.
-Congrats to the entire team and to Charles for a well executed session".
+Congrats to the entire team and to Charles for a well-executed session".

 "Important in terms of morale, for the team here at the track and for everyone working back in Maranello, after what happened in Imola".